 Nathan W. Anderson

-BS in Applied Mathematics Texas A&M December 2019:
+BS in Applied Mathematics Texas A&M December 2019

 Research

-Previously, I had been a researcher in the lab of Dr. Heath Blackmon (Texas A&M University; Dept. of Biology) from 2017 to Spring 2020.
-The lab has a broad focus in evolutionary biology but much of the research focuses on sex chromosomes, genome structure, and population genetics.
-My work had focused on recombination rate evolution, phylogenetics and population genetic modelling, statistical methods for analysis of of trait evolution.
-Namely, the development of multi locus simulation of sexually antagonistic alleles under complex sex determination and recombination systems, and the statistical analysis of discrete and continuous trait evolution in a phylogenetic framework.
+Previously, I worked under Dr. Carol Lee (UW-Madison, Dept. of Integrative Biology), studying climate-adaptation and range expansions in marine copepods.
+My work focused on the development of time-series methods to infer gene-gene interactions and the modelling of complex trait evolution in a changing environment (Stern, Anderson, et al 2022).
+As an undergraduate researcher, I worked under Dr. Heath Blackmon (Texas A&M University; Dept. of Biology) from 2017 to Spring 2020.
+The Blackmon lab has a broad focus in evolutionary biology but much of the research focuses on sex chromosomes, genome structure, and population genetics.
+My research project in this lab involved phylogenetics and population genetic modelling, namely, the development of methods to partition phenotypes into dominance components (Armstrong, Anderson, and Blackmon 2019) and the statistical analysis of discrete and continuous trait evolution in a phylogenetic framework (Anderson et al 2020).